-You can either use release binaries (which are not linked to the releases (yet?)) or build CRI-O your own, for that checkout the Build and install CRI-O from source on cri-o/cri-o GitHub (cri-o/cri-o README.md - Getting started section.
-Before building “master” branch of CRI-O, I’d recommend you to checkout CRI-O’s Kubernetes compatibility matrix.
+You can either use release binaries (which are not linked to the releases (yet?)) or build CRI-O your own, for that checkout the Build and install CRI-O from source on cri-o/cri-o GitHub (cri-o/cri-o README.md - Getting started section).

 Step 2 - Upload CRI-O and “Dependencies”

-NOTE It is possible that the dependent libraries are named differently.
+It is possible that the dependent libraries are named differently on your (build) machine.
 Use

-ldd FILENAMEto show which libraries need to be copied.
+ldd crio) to show which libraries need to be copied.
 All libraries with

 not foundneed to be copied to the

-On “all” servers which should be switched to/use CRI-O as the Container Runtime we need to create some directory:
+On “all” servers which should be switched to use CRI-O as the Container Runtime we need to create some directory:

 Now upload the compiled